 - Sara McAuley – CYW (Child and Youth Worker – currently on leave)

 - Harish Pawagi – parent

 - Jennifer Hepditch – community member

-There are 6 student members are from our grade 5 and 6 classes.
+There are 4 student members from our grade 5 and 6 classes.

 How can I get more information, make suggestions, or ask questions?